developer-zebra/developer-zebra-site/src/stagenow/5-0/trustedstaging/index.md

         :::terminal
         req –new –key myPrivate.key -sha256 –out myPrivate.csr

-* Several prompts appear for entering optional X.509 attributes of the certificate.<br>
+* Several prompts appear for entering <u>optional</u> X.509 attributes of the certificate.<br>

 **&#53;.
-Enter information based on the environment** or leave blank by hitting the ENTER key.<br>
+Enter optional information based on the environment** or leave blank by hitting the ENTER key.<br>

-**The Certificate Signing Request** `myPrivate.csr` **is ready** to be submitted to a certificate authority.
+**The Certificate Signing Request** `myPrivate.csr` **is ready** to be submitted to a certificate authority. **Proceed to Section III when signed file is received**.

 -----

-#### 2. Generate a self-signed certificate
+#### II.
+Generate a self-signed certificate
-A self-signed certificate can be used for testing and other internal purposes, or as an interim solution while waiting for signing from a certificate authority.
+**Perform steps in this section ONLY if a self-signed certificate is desired**.
+Such certificates can be used for testing and other internal purposes, or as an interim solution while waiting for signing from a certificate authority.
 Self-signed certificates cause display of "signing certificate authority is unknown and not trusted" or a similar message on browsers.
 Use the following steps to create a self-signed certificate using OpenSSL.

+> **To complete preparation of a certificate already signed by a certificate authority**, proceed to Section III.

 **&#54;.
-Generate a one-year certificate** using the following command:
+Generate a temporary (one-year) certificate** using the following command:

         :::terminal
         x509 -req -days 365 -in server.csr -signkey myPrivate.key -sha256 -out mySigned.crt

 **&#55;.
 When prompted, enter the pass phrase for** `myPrivate.key` created in the Step 3, above.

-##### A file called `mySigned.crt` is generated in the current folder.
-Follow the steps in Part 3 to complete the process.
+**The** `mySigned.crt` **file is generated in the current folder**.
+Go to Section III to complete the process.

 -----

-#### 3. Convert CRT to PEM
+#### III.
+Convert CRT to PEM

-The final steps use the `.key` and `.crt` files to generate a `.pfx` certificate for import into StageNow.
+The final steps use the `.key` and `.crt` files to generate a `.pfx` certificate to import into StageNow.

 **&#56;.
 At the command prompt, enter the following command**:

     :::terminal
     pkcs12 -export -out trustedCert.pfx -inkey myPrivate.key -in mySigned.crt

-#### The certificate `trustedCert.pfx` is ready to be imported into StageNow for use in Trusted Staging.
+**The certificate** `trustedCert.pfx` **is ready to be imported** into StageNow for use with Trusted Staging.